Skip to main content

 How do you handle rush or NDA projects?

-Rush — flag at RFQ.
+Rush?
+Flag it at RFQ.
 We route through expedited scheduling and our 15-person second shift (7 second-shift welders).
-NDA — standard.
+NDA work is standard.
 We fabricate under NDA for power, energy, defense, and aerospace programs.
 CAGE Code 137T8, SAM UEI registered for federal eligibility.

 Where are you located and how do I ship to you?